HVI sa Dumaguete nakuhaan og P3.4M

-Palawman sa Police Regional Office (PRO) 7 ang imbestigasyon sa usa ka drug personality nga nadakpan sa gilusad nga buy bust sa kapulisan sa Dakbayan sa Dyumaguete, Negros Oriental, alas 5:46 sa hapon, Martes, Nobiyembre 5, 2024.
+PALAWMAN sa Police Regional Office (PRO) 7 ang imbestigasyon sa usa ka drug personality nga nadakpan sa gilusad nga buy-bust sa kapulisan sa Dakbayan sa Dumaguete, Negros Oriental, alas 5:46 sa hapon, Martes, Nobiyembre 5, 2024.

 Ang City Drug Enforcement Unit sa Dumaguete City Police Station inabagan sa Provincial Drug Enforcement Unit ug PNP Drug Enforcement Group-Special Operation Unit 7 mipahigayon og buy bust sa Purok Mabugnawon 1, Barangay Junob, Dakbayan sa Dumaguete nga niresulta sa pagkasikop sa 41 anyos nga high value individual (HVI).